snsinahub-org/cvs2git/README.md

-# cvs2svn - CVS to Subversion Repository Converter
+# cvs2git - CVS to Git Repository Converter

+This repository is a fork :fork: of [cvs2svn](https://github.com/mhagger/cvs2svn) repository

 :warning: cvs2svn is now in maintenance mode and is not actively being developed. :warning: